EreckGordon/angular-universal-pwa-starter/README.md

 # Angular Universal PWA Starter
 Angular Universal PWA Starter built with Angular Cli on Nestjs with TypeORM + Postgres.
+Auth with jsonwebtoken library.

 ## Assumptions
 - angular cli (project generated with version 1.6.0-rc.0)
 - yarn (dependency management)
 - angular 5.0+ (new service worker)
-- you don't actually use these provided public and private keys in your own project
+- I have provided public and private keys for demonstration purposes only.
+Please do not use them in your project.
-	- really, please don't that is a bad idea.
+	- don't even check your real keys into source control.
 - You have another folder called angular-universal-pwa-starter-deploy on the same level that you have angular-universal-pwa-starter.
 	- angular-universal-pwa-starter-deploy contains:a git repo, .gitignore, and .gitattributes.
 You will copy over the needed files with build scripts.
 It is the deployment folder that you pull from to update the server.
 	- The various build scripts compile the server and move the dist folder & package.json to the angular-universal-pwa-starter-deploy folder.

 ## Files that require changes for a fresh project
 - /src/app/app.common.module.ts `{appId: 'angular-universal-pwa-starter'}`
-- package.json you may want to rename your project
+- `private.key` and `public.key` generate your own.
+Don't store your production keys on github.
+- in `/server/modules/api/api.controller.ts` you may want to turn the session id setting from `secure:true` to `secure:false` to test if you are able to properly log in and out.
+For Production you want both `httpOnly` and `secure` to be true.

 ## Useful Commands
 - `ng serve` - Run in frontend development mode on port 4200.